zaphosting/docs/docs/minecraft-worlds.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/ziTZ3Jax8CD3jg6/preview)

 In the file, find the `level-name` parameter and edit it to match the folder name of your world save.
 If you are using a server platform, use the main folder name and not the `_nether` or `_the_end` folders.

+## Conclusion

+You now understand how to handle your Minecraft worlds with confidence.
+From converting saves between vanilla and server platforms, to generating new worlds, regenerating old ones using seeds, making reliable backups, uploading custom worlds, and activating them on your server.
+With this knowledge, you’re ready to manage your worlds smoothly and keep your adventures safe and organized.

+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂